johan162/hpdf_table/docs/GettingStarted.md

 ## Your second table - disconnecting program structure from data

 One drawback of the program in the first example above is that if we want to have a different table size we need to actually change the code since we need one function call to store the data to be displayed in each cell.
-Wouldn't it be better if we could just suppply an array with the data we want to display?
+Wouldn't it be better if we could just supply an array with the data we want to display?

 The function to do just that is